mauvaisetroupe/deep-learning-specialization-coursera/c3-structuring-ml-projects/week1/README.md

 ## Orthogonalization

+See pdf notes provided by Courseara : [1-Orthogonalization.pdf](./1-Orthogonalization.pdf)

 - Each knob has a relatively interpretable function.
 Imagine a signle knob that would change everything at same time, should be almost impossible to tune the TV.
 In that context orthogonalization  refers to the fact that TV designer have designed the knobs to do only one thing
 - Other example is about the 3 controls (steering wheel, acceleration, and braking) in a car with well indentified actions.
 But now imagine if someone build a car with a joystick, where one axis of the joystick controls 0.3 x your steering angle,- 0.8 x your speed.
 And you had a different control that controls 2 x the steering angle, + 0.9 x the speed of your car.
 In theory, by tuning these two knobs, you could get your car to steer at the angle and at the speed you want.
 But it's much harder than if you had just one single control for controlling the steering angle, and a separate, distinct set of controls for controlling the speed.
 - Orthogonalization is having one dimension by knobs